0xProject/0x-protocol-specification/staking/staking-specification.md

 1. The ZRX vault is detached from the staking contract.
 2. Users withdraw their funds from the ZRX vault directly.
-3. Anyone can enable Catastrophic Failure Mode by calling the ZRX Vault Backstop after the system has been in Read-Only Mode for 40 days.

 <p align="center"><img src="./assets/Staking%20Architecture%20-%20Catastrophic%20Failure.png" width="750" /></p>

+Note: Anyone can enable Catastrophic Failure Mode by calling the ZRX Vault Backstop after the system has been in Read-Only Mode for 40 days.

 ## 3 Contract Migrations